Antarctic Regional Maps

 Topographic Reconnaissance maps of Antarctica.
 Originally published at 1:250,000-scale by the U.S. Geological Survey in cooperation with the National Science Foundation.

-Antarctic Digital Database Map Viewer - License terms
+Digital Database Map Viewer - License terms and conditions

-provided the source "SCAR Antarctic Digital Database" is
+"SCAR Antarctic Digital Database" is acknowledged, and that

 Disclaimer - Information in the Antarctic Digital Database has been obtained from sources believed to be reliable but its accuracy and completeness, and the validity of the opinions based thereon, are not guaranteed.
 As every effort has been made to provide accurate information in this database, SCAR would appreciate it if users could indicate in writing any errors that may be noticed.
 SCAR is not inviting reliance on these data, and the user should always check original published data.
 The information in this database is subject to change.
 Questions about the data should be addressed to Adrian Fox